Twist on Shepherd’s Pie, with Carrot, Parsnip, & Goat Cheese Mash

 Cool for 15 minutes before serving.
 Look at that creamy, meaty goodness.

-Twist on Shepherd's Pie with Carrot, Parsnip, & Goat Cheese Mash | This delicious twist on a classic shepherd's pie recipe is hearty & comforting, with a beef & brussels sprout filling and a tangy, light topping.
-Comfort food dinner recipe.
-What to do with parsnips. #comfortfood #shepherdspie #goatcheese #parsnips
+A Delicious Twist on Shepherd's Pie with Carrot, Parsnip, & Goat Cheese Mash | This is pure comfort food, hearty & comforting, with a beef & brussels sprout filling and a tangy, light topping.
+A perfect cozy cold weather recipe, delicious dinner recipe.

 Enjoy this magical twist on shepherd’s pie.
 Maybe share with others.
 Or maybe not.